WGGB-TV

 WGGB-TV (channel 40) is a television station in Springfield, Massachusetts, United States, affiliated with ABC, Fox, and MyNetworkTV.
-It is owned by Gray Television alongside low-power CBS affiliate WSHM-LD (channel 33).
-Both stations share studios on Liberty Street in Springfield, while WGGB-TV's transmitter is located on Mount Tom in Holyoke.
+It is owned by Gray Media alongside low-power CBS affiliate WSHM-LD (channel 33).
+The two stations share studios on Liberty Street in Springfield; WGGB-TV's transmitter is located on Mount Tom in Holyoke.

 History

 The station signed on April 14, 1953, as WHYN-TV, broadcasting an analog signal on UHF channel 55.
 It was the second television station to launch in the Springfield market, debuting one month after NBC affiliate WWLP (channel 61, now on channel 22).
 WHYN-TV was founded by Hampden-Hampshire Corporation, the owners of WHYN radio (560 AM and 93.1 FM); the stations were in turn jointly owned by the owners of the Holyoke Transcript-Telegram and the Northampton-based Daily Hampshire Gazette.
 In 1954, a 50% interest in Hampden-Hampshire Corporation was purchased by the employees beneficial funds of the Springfield Republican and Daily News and the Springfield Union for $250,000.

 WHYN-TV originally operated as a primary CBS affiliate with a secondary affiliation with DuMont; it lost DuMont when that network folded in 1956.
 During the late-1950s, it was also briefly affiliated with the NTA Film Network.
 It moved to channel 40 on September 30, 1957, in order to give the station a closer dial position to other UHF stations in the region.
 However, on November 16, 1958, WTIC-TV (channel 3, now WFSB), a station in the nearby Hartford market that had previously been an independent station, switched to CBS, prompting WHYN to petition the Federal Communications Commission (FCC) unsuccessfully for a VHF channel; in 1959, channel 40 became an ABC affiliate.
 WTIC-TV then became the CBS affiliate of record in Springfield; over the years, channel 3 would block several attempts by channel 40 to switch from ABC back to CBS.

-Guy Gannett Broadcasting Services (not to be confused with the Gannett Company) announced in October 1966 that it would purchase the WHYN stations for $4 million; the acquisition was completed in 1967.
-The WHYN radio stations were sold off in 1979; Guy Gannett retained WHYN-TV, and on December 31 the station took its present WGGB-TV call letters.
+Guy Gannett Broadcasting Services (not to be confused with the Gannett Company) announced in October 1966 that it would purchase the WHYN stations for $3.8 million; the acquisition was completed in 1967.
+The WHYN radio stations were sold off in April 1980; Guy Gannett retained WHYN-TV, and on December 31, 1979, the station took its present WGGB-TV call letters.

-Most of Guy Gannett's television stations, including WGGB, were acquired by the Sinclair Broadcast Group in 1998.
+Most of Guy Gannett's television stations, including WGGB, were acquired by the Sinclair Broadcast Group in September 1998.
 In late-July 2007, Sinclair sold WGGB to locally based Gormally Broadcasting for $21.2 million.
 The sale closed on November 2, resulting in WGGB being the only locally owned television station in the market.
 In addition to WGGB, Charter systems offer fellow ABC affiliate WCVB-TV from Boston on channel 23 (Comcast does not offer such access).